Summary of Benefits

 Saint Xavier University is committed to providing employees with a comprehensive benefits package that meets the needs of both the individual and his/her family.
 Many of the benefits are flexible and offer choices to meet various benefit needs.

-The University currently offers eligible faculty and staff members three PPO Plans: two Health Care Accounts (HCA) and a Health Savings Account (HSA) through Blue Cross/Blue Shield of Illinois.
+The University currently offers eligible faculty and staff members three PPO Plans and one HMO Plan: two Health Care Accounts (HCA), Health Savings Account (HSA) and HMO through Blue Cross/Blue Shield of Illinois.
 All PPO plans are consumer-driven, high-deductible health plans.
 There is a monthly employee contribution that varies by coverage option.
 Wellness prevention is covered at 100 percent (in Network) for both plans.

 The University currently offers eligible faculty and staff members the option of two dental plans through Delta Dental Illinois.
 You will have the choice of PPO or DHMO plan designs.

 The University currently offers eligible faculty and staff members the option of vision insurance through Vision Service Plan (VSP).

-The University currently provides eligible faculty and staff members group term life insurance for two times their annual base salary through Sun Life Financial.
+The University currently provides eligible faculty and staff members group term life insurance for two times their annual base salary through Guardian.
 You may also purchase additional optional coverage with maximum benefit limits that include age restrictions.

-The University currently provides eligible faculty and staff members Short Term Disability benefits through Sun Life Financial.
+The University currently provides eligible faculty and staff members Short Term Disability benefits through Guardian.
 This employer paid benefit offers a percentage of income continuation based on your years of service, up to maximum income and duration amounts.

 The University currently offers eligible faculty and staff members retirement benefits through TIAA-Cref Financial Services.
 You may contribute a portion of your salary into an individual retirement plan on a tax-deferred basis not to exceed the maximum exclusion allowance as defined by the Internal Revenue Service.
 The University will match 50 percent plus an additional 1 percent for faculty and 25 percent plus an additional .5 percent for staff.
 The one-year waiting period for a University match will be waived for all employees with existing retirement contracts and coming from another educational institution within three months.

 Paid Time Off